 - a.
 If starting with the silicon model, remove all packaging.
 If starting with a packaged model, perform the measurements as outlined below.
 Then use whatever techniques are appropriate to derive the actual, unloaded rise and fall times. - b.
-If: The Model_type is one of the following: Output, I/O, or 3-state (not open or ECL types); Then: Attach a 50 ohm resistor to GND to derive the rising edge ramp.
-Attach a 50 ohm resistor to POWER to derive the falling edge ramp. - If: The Model_type is Output_ECL, I/O_ECL, 3-state_ECL; - Then: Attach a 50 ohm resistor to the termination voltage (Vterm = VCC 2 V).
-Use this load to derive both the rising and falling edges. - If: The Model_type is either an Open_sink type or Open_drain type; - Then: Attach either a 50 ohm resistor or the semiconductor vendor suggested termination resistance to either POWER or the suggested termination voltage.
-Use this load to derive both the rising and falling edges. - If: The Model_type is an Open_source type; - Then: Attach either a 50 ohm resistor or the semiconductor vendor suggested termination resistance to either GND or the suggested termination voltage.
-Use this load to derive both the rising and falling edges. - c.
+If: The Model_type is one of the following: Output, I/O, or 3-state (not open or ECL types); - Then: Attach a 50 ohm resistor to GND to derive the rising edge ramp.
+Attach a 50 ohm resistor to POWER to derive the falling edge ramp.

+- If: The Model_type is either an Open_sink type or Open_drain type; Then: Attach either a 50 ohm resistor or the semiconductor vendor suggested termination resistance to either POWER or the suggested termination voltage.
+Use this load to derive both the rising and falling edges.

+If: The Model_type is an Open_source type;

+Then: Attach either a 50 ohm resistor or the semiconductor vendor suggested termination resistance to either GND or the suggested termination voltage.
+Use this load to derive both the rising and falling edges.

+- c.
 Due to the resistor, output swings will not make a full transition as expected.
-However the pertinent data can still be collected as follows: - 1.
-Determine the 20% to 80% voltages of the 50 ohm swing. - 2.
-Measure this voltage change as "dV". - 3.
-Measure the amount of time required to make this swing "dt".
+However the pertinent data can still be collected as follows: - 1) Determine the 20% to 80% voltages of the 50 ohm swing. - 2) Measure this voltage change as "dV". - 3) Measure the amount of time required to make this swing "dt". - d.

-- d.
 Post the value as a ratio "dV/dt".
 The simulator extrapolates this value to span the required voltage swing range in the final model. - e.
 Typ, Min, and Max must all be posted, and are derived at the same extremes as the I-V tables, which are: